 - If hernia protrudes despite occlusion of the deep inguinal ring – indicates a direct hernia

 - If hernia does not protrude – indicates an indirect hernia

-However, as suggested earlier, this examination is unreliable and the only definite method to differentiate them is at the time of surgery.
+However, this examination is unreliable and the only definite method to differentiate them is at the time of surgery.